The impact of artificial sweeteners on our health: a review of the evidence

 Sweetener erythritol increases the risk of blood clots

 Researchers studied a group of more than 4,000 individuals from the United States and Europe and found that those with higher levels of erythritol in their blood had an increased risk of serious cardiovascular events, such as heart attacks, strokes and death.
-In addition, they also investigated the effects of it toevoegen of erythritol to both whole blood and isolated platelets, which are cell components that clump together to stop bleeding and contribute to blood clots.
+In addition, they also examined the effects of adding erythritol to both whole blood and isolated platelets, which are cell components that clump together to stop bleeding and contribute to blood clots.
 The results showed that erythritol activated platelets more easily and promoted clot formation.
 Preclinical studies confirmed that consuming erythritol increased clot formation.

 Source: Cleveland Clinic